-- 21. As previously reported, pursuant to paragraph 11 of Council decision EC-83/DEC.5, the Secretariat conducted the eleventh round of inspections at the Barzah and Jamrayah facilities of the SSRC from 13 to 19 November 2024. - 22.
-Both the Barzah and Jamrayah facilities of the SSRC were among the locations visited by the Secretariat's team during the deployment to the Syrian Arab Republic in March 2025.
-The Barzah facility was visited again as part of the deployment that took place in April 2025. - 23.
-The Secretariat is in the process of planning the next inspections at the Barzah and Jamrayah facilities of the SSRC pursuant to EC-83/DEC.5.
+- 23. As previously reported, pursuant to paragraph 11 of Council decision EC-83/DEC.5, the Secretariat conducted the eleventh round of inspections at the Barzah and Jamrayah facilities of the SSRC from 13 to 19 November 2024. - 24.
+The Secretariat is in the process of planning the next inspections at the Barzah and Jamrayah facilities of the SSRC pursuant to decision EC-83/DEC.5.